This paper is for an academic discussion and does not claim to issue religious edicts

 and emotional distress.

 has explained in detail the etiquette of coitus, adab al jimaa’e.
 A supplication, dua, is said before coitus.
 Foreplay is encouraged and has a beneficial physiological and psychological function in getting

-ready for copulation.
-The vagina is the anatomically and physiologically the only appropriate place for coitus.
-Anal intercourse
+ready for coitus.
+The vagina is anatomically and physiologically the only appropriate place for coitus.
+Anal intercourse is

-is unnatural and is forbidden.
-There is no control of the manner or postures of coitus provided it is vaginal
+unnatural and is forbidden.
+There is no restriction on the manner or postures of coitus provided it

 cannot be done without the permission of the wife.
 By analogy, qiyaas, other methods

 of contraception are permitted if they do not involve destruction of life or opening the door to various forms of immorality.

 Coitus in advanced pregnancy is discouraged.
 Coitus with breast feeding mothers, ghayla,